 Climate impact: Training in agroforestry for 772 community members, two-thirds women, prevents soil erosion and deforestation, while responding to domestic food and firewood needs.
 Three plant nurseries provided farms at the forest periphery with 150,000 saplings.
 Forest education was imparted in schools, through social media, radio, social gatherings, men’s clubs.
 240 Mbororo women gained skills on organic farming to improve fodder for their cattle and sheep, reducing farmer-grazer conflicts.
 900 bee hives donated to farmers guard health of the forest.

-Gender impact: CAMGEW has applied gender mainstreaming across all it’s activities: agroforestry and organic farming with cattle breeding, plant nurseries, beekeeping, business skills trainings for 1580 women, incl dressmaking & hairdressing for 20 girls; giving loans to 1325 of them.
-Counseling 800 victims of domestic violence and sexual abuse -including teenage mothers and HIV/AIDS infected- on their social rights, and empowering them with business skills and advice on nutrition and health, working on legalization of mariages, CAMGEW transforms the gender relations in patriarchal Mbororo communities.
+Gender impact: CAMGEW has applied gender mainstreaming across all its activities: agroforestry and organic farming with cattle breeding, plant nurseries, beekeeping, business skills trainings for 1580 women, including dressmaking & hairdressing for 20 girls; giving loans to 1325 of them.
+Counseling 800 victims of domestic violence and sexual abuse–including teenage mothers and HIV/AIDS infected–on their social rights, and empowering them with business skills and advice on nutrition and health, working on legalization of mariages, CAMGEW transforms the gender relations in patriarchal Mbororo communities.

 Scalability: The project is a model of constructive cooperation and knowledge sharing with local and national public authorities and a broad range of stakeholders – research institutes, foundations, NGOs- making it replicable and scalable.
 Train the trainer scheme with use of local experts, enhances continuous learning and sustainability of this model.
 There are, for example, exchange visits between honey cooperatives, bee farmers and bee farmer groups.
 The Honeyshop is a demonstration centre for research, learning and marketing.